 Has your premium gone up or down more than the general trend this year?
 Perhaps this is because of your age.
 Here you’ll find out how age can influence your basic and supplementary insurance premiums.

-On the one hand, your premium is influenced by the cost of claims generated by all the people insured under the same plan and the premium region of your place of residence.
+Your premium is affected by the cost of claims generated by all the people insured under the same plan and the premium region of your place of residence.
 These general developments and trends are also communicated in the media.
-On the other hand, your age also has an influence on your insurance premium.
+Your age also influences your insurance premium.

-Age-related adjustments can also be made to the premium for your supplementary insurance.
-Adults usually move to the next age group up every five years or so, These switches generally result in a change in the premium, because this is based on the cost of claims of everyone insured in your age group.
+The premium for your supplementary insurance plan/s may also change depending on your age.
+Adults usually move to the next age group up every five years or so.
+These switches generally result in a change in the premium, because this is based on the cost of claims of everyone insured in your age group.